 Unfortunately, there is no cut-and-dried answer.
 However, you can enhance the opportunities of getting a response, decrease your waiting period and frustration by understanding the employer’s hiring process and following the tips in this short read.

-In an ideal situation, when hiring managers like your resume and cover letter, they will be in touch with you in a day or two to schedule an interview.
+If applying for an online job, when hiring managers like your resume and cover letter, they will be in touch with you in a day or two to schedule an interview.
 However, that is not the case in real life.

 A survey conducted by Accountemps to more than 300 HR managers indicated that 36% of respondents said that the best time for applicants to follow up their application is one to two weeks after submitting their resume.
 While 29% answered, you should follow up within a week after your application.
 Also, 64% of respondents answered that the candidates should follow up with the hiring managers through email, while 21% of hiring managers preferred phone calls.